AARNet/Globus-Community/code/examples/bandwidth_throttling/README.md

 # Rate limit Globus transfers

 By default, Globus will use all available bandwidth on the network for transfers.
-It is possible to configure concurrency and “aggressiveness” within Globus, but not the effective bandwidth, which must be managed from the operating system or network configuration.
+It is possible to configure concurrency, parallelism and “aggressiveness” within Globus, but not the effective bandwidth, which must be managed from the operating system or network configuration.

 If you’d like to throttle the speed at which the files are transferred, you can enable rate limiting on the sending server using tc.
 This method uses packet marking, and packets can be tagged by IP address, port number, or both.
 This means it is possible to throttle outbound Globus traffic to a single recipient or all recipients.

-Note that this operation is not implemented as an all-in-one script.
+Note that this operation is not implemented as an all-in-one script here.
 It is strongly suggested that you test each command interactively to make sure each one works as expected on your operating system.
 Once you have confirmed the correct operation, you can build your own scripts.

 ## Limitations